anafisad/My-Journey-into-Data-Science/README.md

 4. Visualizing two-dimensional data using heatmaps
 5. Displaying images using Matplotlib's plt.imshow
 6. Plotting multiple Matplotlib and Seaborn charts in a grid

+## Week 5: 27 of novemeber 2021 to November 31 2021

+##***Note:*** I won a scholarship to study data science on Data Camp by Ingressive, due to that reason, i decided to focus my time using data camp and working on the jovian assignement as that what left for me on Jovian

+***This week Progress:** Datacamp Data Science Course

+### Lesson:
+1. Learn the defintion of data science is.
+2. Learn data science workflow
+3. How data science is applied to real-world problems
+4. Learning about different roles within the data science field
+5. Learning about the different data sources you can draw from
+6. Learning what that data looks like
+7. Learning how to store the data once it's collected
+8. Learning how a data pipeline can automate the process.